NeginMashreghi/ApplicationDevelopmentUsingJava-AssignmentTwo/README.md

 <img width="1020" alt="screen shot 2018-06-14 at 4 16 37 pm" src="https://user-images.githubusercontent.com/27638465/41436020-81c2d782-6fee-11e8-9a37-052203c5a535.png">

+## Department

+All organizations have specialized areas within them that handle specific verticals of the company’s work, called Departments.
+Departments such as accounting, Marketing, Planning, Application Development, IT, Support etc.… exist to house and oversee related and associated tasks.
+Your application must allow for the entry of the different departments within your company’s growing organization.

+**View Departments Page**

+The Business Analysts have provided a wireframe mockup of a potential view department page below:

 <img width="589" alt="screen shot 2018-06-14 at 4 13 11 pm" src="https://user-images.githubusercontent.com/27638465/41436070-a18554be-6fee-11e8-9685-c3b254cece6f.png">